What Is Buyer Intent Data and How Do You Use It to Improve Sales?

 How to Collect Buyer Intent Data

 While there are numerous options for raw data collection, like peeking at customer information pools or buying suspicious target account lists, you must keep in mind that this is very sensitive information, and not every prospect will appreciate a cold call out of the blue.

 For this reason, the following data collection strategies will help you gather all the information you need in a safe and trustworthy matter for both your prospect and your organization:

 No need for buying intent data here—you are the ruler and your website is your kingdom.
 Everything is your property, but the grounds are so vast that you'll need to make a list to classify all your goods.
 That's pretty much how internal intent data collection works.

 Through the right analytic tools living on your website, you'll be able to track all the activities performed by a visitor.
 This so-called activeness could be divided into two groups: unconscious and conscious.

 The first group includes all the data footprint left behind without the awareness of the users.
-Sure, they might have accepted your cookies, but they won't be thinking too hard about how many clicks they made inside your website.
+Sure, they might have accepted your cookies, but they won't be thinking too hard about how many clicks they made on your website.

 Examples of the unconscious actions performed by your possible clients may include:

 - Amount and type of the most consumed content